asemidotsky/dev-wiki/pages/personal/me.md

 ### Not technology focus:
 * Project/Domain should be interested: more coding/architecture, less managing work
 * Do only what you like to do, if not so - look for a new project

+## What I am looking for

+* Business/domain area should be interested to me, not just money anymore